 The advantage of having a PKR, providing that you are suitable, is that movement of the knee is more natural, as well as the fact that your recovery period is shorter.
 The disadvantages are that it doesn’t always relieve pain as well as a TKR, and doesn’t last as long.
 It is less suitable for an active, young person as it will wear out quicker, requiring further surgery.

 Some people are able to walk on the day of their surgery.
 Initially, you will probably need a walking frame or sticks to get about, and you will likely be given physio exercises to strengthen the knee and help with mobility.
-There will likely be a degree of discomfort for a week or so, and you will usually be allowed home after a couple of days or less for a PKR.
-You will be able to drive again when you can bend your knee enough to control the car properly, which is normally after around one month.
+You will likely experience discomfort for a week or so, and you will usually be allowed home after a couple of days or less for a PKR.
+You will be able to drive again when you can bend your knee enough to control the car properly, normally after around one month.

 Over the next three months, you should only engage in light activities and housework and gradually increase mobility thereafter.
-It may take up to a couple of years before your knee is fully recovered.
+You should steadfastly follow any recommended physical therapy.
+It may take a year or so before your knee is fully recovered.

 Knee replacements in Bangkok cost approximately AUD $13,000 compared almost double that, at AUD $25,0000 in Australia.
 [Please note: these prices are approximate estimates based on international data, calculated at the time of writing.]